lsamano/Moon-Harvest-CLI-Game-v2/README.md

 ### 🌱 Full-On Farming
 - Buy seeds from the local marketplace
 - Plant seeds in your field
-- Water your crops
+- Water and harvest your crops
-- Harvest ripe crops
 - Destroy undesired crops
 - Sell crops at the marketplace
 - (*New!*) Seeds on sale will rotate with the season